enbility/ship-go/analysis-docs/detailed-analysis/IMPROVEMENT_SUGGESTIONS.md

 ## Change History

 ### 2025-07-08
+- Updated implementation score from 8.0/10 to 8.5/10 in executive summary
+- Updated test coverage from ~70% to 94.3% overall, cert package from 23.5% to 96.2%
+- Added pragmatic error path testing approach in cert/cert_error_test.go
+- Marked test coverage as achieved (exceeded 80% target)
 - Updated double connection prevention logic status to reflect implemented logging enhancements
 - Marked enhanced diagnostic logging as completed
 - Verified Linear Connection Lookup is already optimized with O(1) map access - marked as resolved